microspaze/CarouselView.Maui/CarouselView.Maui/README.md

 ## Release Notes

+## 1.0.8

+1.Fix Android Cannot Access A Disposed Object when use view list as ItemsSource.
+2.Fix iOS NullPointerException when use view list as ItemSource.

 ## 1.0.7

 1.Fix Android Java.Lang.NullPointerException convert crash when targeting to some old version android sdk.
 (Thanks PR by https://github.com/vitalii-smal)